A B C D E-F G H I-J-K L M N-O P-Q R S T-U-V W-X Y-Z

 S. |

-Jay S. Yeomans Dies in Kingston
+Jay S. Yeomans

-Hospital - NEWBURG - On Wednesday evening,
+Dies in Kingston Hospital - NEWBURG - On

-Kingston, Jay S. Yeomans of Schenactady, N.Y.,
+Hospital, Kingston, Jay S. Yeomans of Schenactady,

-formerly of this village.
-A week prior
+N.Y., formerly of this village.
+A week

-to the hospital, had been quite ill at the home of his sister, Miss E.
+going to the hospital, had been quite ill at the home of his sister, Miss E.

 Yeomans for a period of six weeks.
 He